 All Age-verification solutions and online pornography providers will still have a general obligation to comply with the GDPR enforced by the ICO.

-The UK will become the first country in the world to bring in age-verification for online pornography when the measures come into force on 15 July 2019, following an implementation period to allow websites time to comply with the new standards.
+The UK will become the first country in the world to bring in age-verification for online pornography when the measures come into force later this year after the government announced that it would be delayed six months from it’s expected the date of the 15 July 2019.
+This will follow an implementation period to allow websites time to comply with the new standards.

 The same way that protections are in place to restrict children from entering sex shops on the high street this will create a safety net for children to be protected online.
 Although age-verification is not a silver bullet and determined teenager may find ways around it to access pornography, it will mean that younger children will no longer stumble across porn on commercial porn websites.